-This financial report is designed to provide our customers, taxpayers in the community college district and our creditors with a general overview of the College's finances and to demonstrate the College's accountability for the resources it receives.
+This financial report provides our customers, taxpayers in the community college district, and our creditors with a general overview of the College's finances and demonstrates the College's accountability for the resources it receives.
 If you have questions about the report or need additional financial information, contact Des Moines Area Community College, 2006 South Ankeny Blvd., Ankeny, Iowa 50023.